Upabjojr/sympy/docs/tutorial/manipulation.rst

     }

 First, let's look at the leaves of this tree.
-We got here instances of the :class:`~diofant.core.symbol.Symbol` class and the Diofant version of integers, instance of the :class:`~diofant.core.numbers.Integer` class, even technically we input integer literal ``2``.
+We got here instances of the :class:`~sympy.core.symbol.Symbol` class and the Diofant version of integers, instance of the :class:`~sympy.core.numbers.Integer` class, even technically we input integer literal ``2``.

 What about ``x*y``?
 As we might expect, this is the multiplication of ``x`` and ``y``.
-The Diofant class for multiplication is :class:`~diofant.core.mul.Mul`
+The Diofant class for multiplication is :class:`~sympy.core.mul.Mul`

     >>> repr(x*y)
     "Mul(Symbol('x'), Symbol('y'))"